Keerthana-tech-26/CHD_system_ML/README.md

 ## Disclaimer

-⚠️ **Important**: This tool is for educational purposes only.
+ **Important**: This tool is for educational purposes only.
 Always consult with healthcare professionals for medical decisions.

----

-Made with ❤️ for better heart health awareness